magdanolde/Crowdfunding-product-page/README.md

 Moreover, I refreshed my knowledge on grid and grid-template-areas.

-I also learnt, how to use media queries in JS.
+I also learnt, how to use media queries in JS and how to convert strings with "," to numbers and vice versa.
+(toLocaleString("en-IN") & .replace(/,/g, ''))

 ###  SOLUTIONS I STILL WANT TO ADD